MURAT ALPER CEVHER

 • PubMed entries

 Since September of 2015, Dr. Murat Alper Cevher is an Assistant Professor at Bilkent University, Department of Molecular Biology and Genetics.
 He did his undergraduate studies at Hunter College of the City University of New York (CUNY) and graduated in 2004.
 Later he joined the CUNY Biochemistry Ph.D. program and earned his doctoral degree in 2009.
 Following that, between 2010-2015 he carried-out his postdoctoral work at the Rockefeller University, a world class institute, in the laboratory of Dr. Robert G. Roeder, a pioneer in the field of transcription.
-Dr. Cevher is the recipient of the American Cancer Society postdoctoral fellowship (2013), the EMBO Installation Grant (2017), EMBO small grant (2018), TUBITAK 1001 (2019), EPIC-XS (2019), has five peer reviewed publications in high rank journals such as Nature Structural & Molecular Biology, EMBO J, Cancer Research, Wiley’s RNA Review and Nucleic Acids Research of which he is the first author in the first four of them.
+Dr. Cevher is the recipient of the American Cancer Society postdoctoral fellowship (2013), the EMBO Installation Grant (2017), EMBO small grant (2018), TUBITAK 1001 (2019), EPIC-XS (2019), NIH R01 Grant, has nine peer reviewed publications in high rank journals such as Nature Structural & Molecular Biology, EMBO J, Cancer Research, Wiley’s RNA Review, Nucleic Acids Research, PNAS and Cell Research of which he is the first author in the first four of them.

 The thirty-subunit human Mediator co-activator complex interacts with different transcription machinery as well as activators through its distinct subunits stabilizing the PIC (pre-initiation complex) formation.
 Our proposed work here is to 1 reconstitute the entire human Mediator complex, 2 to introduce deletion mutants, and understand which subunits of the Mediator are critical for these interactions, 3 understand the roles of the observed mutations on the isubunits in the development of certain diseases and later help in the design of certain therapeutics.